ealexandros/UServer/examples/README.md

 }
 ```

 In the `res.send_html`, `res.send_css` and `res.send_javascript` methods there is a parameter called *path*.
-The path parameter is set by default to `False`, if it is set to `True` then instead of passing the html, css or javascript file pass the path to the file and it will automatically open the file.
+The path parameter is set by default to `False`, if it is set to `True` then instead of passing the html, css or javascript file directly, pass the path to the file and it will automatically open the file.
 For example,
 ```python
 res.send_html('/path/to/index.html', path=True)
 ```